trickstercache/trickster/docs/alb.md

     provider: alb
     alb:
       mechanism: fgr # first good response
-      fgr_status_codes: [ 200, 201, 204 ] # only consider these codes when selecting a response
       pool:
         - node01
         - node02
+      fgr:
+        status_codes: [ 200, 201, 204 ] # only consider these codes when selecting a response
 ```

 Here is the visual representation of this configuration: